thamannapr/tomato-disease-detection-rover/README.md

 A final year B.Tech project from the Department of Electrical and Electronics Engineering, MBCET.
 An autonomous rover that detects tomato leaf diseases in real time using a MobileNetV2 deep learning model deployed on a Raspberry Pi, with integrated soil sensing, targeted spraying, and a live control dashboard.

-**Paper accepted at ICTEST 2026** — International Conference on Smart Communication and Sustainable Technologies, Saintgits College of Engineering, Kottayam (June 2026).
+**Paper accepted at ICSCST 2026** — International Conference on Smart Communication and Sustainable Technologies, Saintgits College of Engineering, Kottayam (June 2026).
 Paper ID: 1248.

 ---